tionna-jackson/employee-compensation-dashboard/README.md

-# employee-compensation-dashboard
-Interactive Tableau dashboard analyzing employee compensation, department KPIs, and payroll insights

 # 💼 Employee Compensation Dashboard

 ### 📊 Overview
 This project analyzes employee compensation, payroll, and departmental performance metrics using Excel and Tableau.
 The goal is to identify pay disparities, trends in average salary, and workforce cost distribution.
+Interactive Tableau dashboard analyzing employee compensation, department KPIs, and payroll insights

 ---